Geta/EPi.Extensions/README.md

 ## What is EPi.Extensions?

-EPi.Extensions is library with useful extension methods and helpers working with EPiServer.
+EPi.Extensions is library with useful extension methods and helpers for EPiServer.

 ## How to get started?